featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 features would be the right choice here.

 If you are running a Dart web server or Dart command line app or any other Flutter based application - you should use the Event Source above.
-For Flutter for Mobile, please use this API.
+For Flutter for Mobile, generally you should use this API.

 It is simple to use, you need to specify the host base url and the environment(s) that you wish to pull into your application.
 Do not have features with the same keys otherwise you will encounter issues with versioning.

-Construction is fairly simple, you need a repository and there is an example in `example/dart_cli/get_main.dart`.
+Construction is fairly simple, you need a repository (as discussed above) and there is an example in `example/dart_cli/get_main.dart`.

 ```dart
 final es = FeatureHubSimpleApi(sdkHost, [sdkUrl], repo);